b-koopman/MTADelayPredict/README.md

 - **Data exploration and validation**

 After downloading data, immediately demonstrate that data contains reasonable values, and that status alerts have a meaningful relationship with train delay time.
+For a more in-depth discussion regarding data sources, please see the data [README](#docs/Data_README.md).

 - **Model Selection**